‘I drank excessively to numb the feeling’: How it feels when your rapist’s case is dropped

 I remember random aspects of the lead up to the main event, just not chronologically.
-Spearmint gum, orange squash diluted with vodka, and the labyrinth that was Tower.
+Spearmint gum, orange squash diluted with vodka.

 We were in some girl’s room, a bottle of vodka kept being offered to me by the two lads.
 Even in my intoxicated state I was refusing, but it was being forced upon me.

 I was led out the room and pinned to the wall, and I found it funny.
 I was invited upstairs and I playfully, but sincerely, refused.
 The only problem with a rapist is that they don't take no for an answer.

 After trying to refuse him and certain actions, he finished off over the sink and said: "Thank you for your service, please leave."

 I called him scum in fury and let him leave before I ran to find my friend.
 About fifteen minutes later, it suddenly occurred to me to remember that I was an entity with which not to fuck.
 The world turned red.

 I stormed Damon's dorm, discovered it empty.
 I marched up to the common room and saw him sat there with a smirk on his face, already having told his two companions what he had just done.